-To be considered for federal student aid, a student must complete a Free Application for Federal Student Financial Aid (FASFA).
-The FAFSA collects financial and other information used to calculate the expected family contribution (EFC) and to determine a student's eligibility through computer matches with other agencies.
-The FASFA is the only form students must fill out to apply for federal financial aid.
+To be considered for federal financial aid, a student must complete a Free Application for Federal Student Aid (FAFSA) at www.studentaid.gov.
+The FAFSA collects financial and other information used to calculate the expected family contribution (EFC) and should be renewed by June 30th each award year that you are enrolled in school.